microsoft/AzureStackHCI-Network-Switch-Validation/README.md

 ### Host not able to run the tool or `alert security scan required`

 Current version is still beta version, so hasn't signed, so that cause the alert, but it will be passed if running with `administrator` level.

-# Platform Support

-**Windows**

-Tested: Windows 11, Windows Server 2019

-Untested: Other Windows versions

-**Linux**

-Tested: Ubuntu Linux 20.04

-Untested: Other Linux versions

-**Other**

-No other platforms are tested at this time

 # Contributing